-"The whole concept of camming is basically talking and having friendly interactions with people", says Danika Maia, freelance cam girl and founder of Money Mama Club.
+"The whole concept of camming is basically talking and having friendly interactions with people", says Danika Maya, freelance cam girl and founder of Money Mama Club.
 “We talk a lot, we know each other.
-I have heard about the social problems of many people, I do special shows for Valentine's Day and I send personal messages and video notes on request ”.
+I have heard about the social problems of many people, I do special shows for Valentine's Day and I send personal messages and video notes on request. "

 Can loneliness be cured?
 Will the business of loneliness work?

-Curing loneliness seems a morally valid idea, but experts warn that these "solutions" could point to the wrong problem.
+Curing loneliness sounds like a morally valid idea, but experts warn that these "solutions" could point to the wrong problem.